SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

          reason: <reason phrase>
          body: <response body>

    This directive generates a redirect response to the user agent without an upstream request.
+This must be used before the upstream request is made, that is in the post remap hook or earlier.

 Utility
 =======